MrImmortal09/serenitygaurav/README.md

 ```

 ### Support:
-For inquiries or assistance regarding Project Serenity, please contact our support team at [support@projectserenity.com](mailto:support@projectserenity.com).
+For inquiries or assistance regarding Project Serenity, please contact our support team at [support@projectserenity.com](rishyym0927@gmail.com)

 ### License:
-Project Serenity is licensed under the [MIT License](link-to-license).
+Project Serenity is licensed under the MIT-License .
 Users are encouraged to use, modify, and distribute the software in accordance with the terms of the license.

 ### Connect with Us:
-Stay updated with the latest news and developments by following us on [Twitter](link-to-twitter), [Telegram](link-to-telegram), and [Medium](link-to-medium).
+Stay updated with the latest news and developments by following us on [Github](github.com)

 Thank you for choosing Project Serenity!